 The definition of an independent contractor in Germany is pretty simple: It’s a self-employed individual (or freelancer) who is contracted by an employer to provide services.
 Independent contractors do not receive any benefits and are responsible for deducting taxes, social security payments, and more from their own paychecks.
 Importantly, they can also be let go by the employer without the latter having to give any reason for their dismissal.

-Worker classification overview: Employees vs contractors in Canada
+Worker classification overview: Employees vs contractors in Germany

 - High level of worker control.